-Sixth Form staff work closely with each individual student and Amanda Frankland, Careers Wales, to ensure a smooth transition to future placements for our students.
+Sixth Form staff work closely with each individual pupil who are also supported by Amanda Frankland, Careers Wales Advisor, to ensure a smooth transition to future placements for our pupils.

-The sixth form curriculum, including college tasters and work experience placements, enables the students to explore and recognise their interests and strengths and find out about future options available to them.
+The sixth form curriculum, including college tasters and work experience placements, enables the pupils to explore and recognise their interests and strengths and find out about future options available to them.

-Each student is involved in the process of decision making about their future.
+Each pupil is involved in the process of decision making about their future.

-Students take part in Individual Careers Interviews with Amanda Frankland, Careers Wales advisor, and take an active role in their Annual Review and Transition meetings.
+Pupils take part in Individual Careers Interviews with Amanda Frankland and take an active role in their Annual Review and Transition meetings.

 We work closely with both local and specialist colleges to provide a smooth transition for our young people.